 Simply put… there is no relationship between furniture fabric quality and price.

-Fabric grades are used in the furniture industry to separate fabrics by cost, not by quality.
-A high grade, very expensive fabric in certain cases could be more delicate and an inexpensive one could be highly durable.
+The furniture fabric quality vs price question isn’t answered by fabric grades.
+Rather, grades are used in the furniture industry to separate fabrics by cost, not by quality.
+A high-grade, very expensive fabric in certain cases could be more delicate and an inexpensive one could be highly durable.

-So how do you choose high quality fabrics?
+So if fabric grade doesn’t tell you about quality, how do you choose high-quality fabrics?
 A very good question.
 Your only recourse is to question more deeply.
 Consider these points:

 - Check the fabric content.
-Certain yarns have very wear-resistant characteristics, while other don’t.
+Certain yarns have very wear-resistant characteristics, while others don’t.

 - Choose a fabric that won’t show color transfer or other household issues that fabrics normally get through time and usage.

 - Check to see how tightly the fabric is woven.
 Loose weaving will tend to both distort and wear faster than a nice dense weave.

 - Check the manufacturer’s warranty.
 A few manufacturers test their fabrics for wear and then add a two-year warranty.

 - Understand that there can be a comfort vs wear trade-off.
 Some of the most durable and stain-resistant of fabrics have a fairly hard feel.
 Some very comfy, soft fabrics are a bit more prone to stain and wear.